ddev/ddev/docs/content/users/usage/faq.md

 Probably!
 You’ll need to install an older, unsupported version of Docker Desktop—but you can likely use it to run the latest DDEV version.

-Check out [rkoller’s Stack Overflow answer](https://stackoverflow.com/a/69964995/897279) for a walk through the process.
+Check out [this Stack Overflow answer](https://stackoverflow.com/a/69964995/897279) for a walk through the process.

 ### Do I need to install PHP, Composer, nginx, or Node.js/npm on my workstation?